Andrea Dworkin: Relationship with John Stoltenberg

 In Martin Duberman’s biography, Andrea Dworkin: the Feminist as Revolutionary, John is quoted describing the sexual dimension of their relationship.
-Andrea’s relationship with a woman, Joanne, was unwinding though the last half of the decade, and John maintained gay relationships with men throughout their time together.
-But their love was expressed sexually on occasion, intimately and with affection and passion.
+Andrea’s relationship with a woman, Joanne, was unwinding through the last half of the decade, and John maintained gay relationships with men throughout their time together.

 Stoltenberg began writing a series of essays, books, and articles examining manhood and masculinity from a radical feminist perspective.
-Although Dworkin publicly wrote, "I love John with my heart and soul", and Stoltenberg described Dworkin as "the love of my life", she continued to publicly identify herself as lesbian, and he as gay.
+Although Dworkin publicly wrote, "I love John with my heart and soul," and Stoltenberg described Dworkin as "the love of my life," she continued to publicly identify herself as lesbian, and he as gay.
 Stoltenberg, recounting the perplexity that their relationship seemed to cause people in the press, summarized the relationship by saying, "So I state only the simplest facts publicly: yes, Andrea and I live together and love each other and we are each other's life partner, and yes we are both out."

-They planned never to marry "unless one of us is terminally ill or jailed for political activity", which Andrea stated to The New York Times in 1985.
-While they intended for the 1985 article to make clear they were not heterosexual, the "editor refused to allow the writer to identify us as gay and lesbian, as we had asked."
-They married in 1998, due to her ill health.
-After her death John said, "It's why we never told anybody really that we married, because people get confused about that.
-They think, Oh, she's yours.
-And we just did not want that nonsense."
-For additional details, see also John Stoltenberg § Personal life.